ARGOeu/argo-accounting/website/docs/guides/setting_up_a_project.md

 :::

-:::info Create a new Metric Definition
+:::note Create a new Metric Definition

 <Tabs>
   <TabItem value="ui" label="User Interface">To perform this action via the website, please click <a href="https://accounting.eosc-portal.eu/metrics-definitions">here</a> and follow the provided <a href="https://argoeu.github.io/argo-accounting/docs/guides/ui_actions/metric_definition#create-a-metric-definition">instructions</a>.</TabItem>